Johns Hopkins Blue Jays: Women's lacrosse

+The women's team is a member of the Big Ten Conference and a former member of the American Lacrosse Conference (ALC).
+The Lady Blue Jays were ranked number 18 in the 2015 Inside Lacrosse Women's DI Media Poll.
+They ranked number 8 in the 2007 Intercollegiate Women's Lacrosse Coaches Association (IWLCA) Poll Division I. The team finished the 2012 season with a 9–9 record and finished the 2013 season with a 10–7 record.
+They finished the 2014 season 15–5.
+On June 17, 2015, it was announced that the Blue Jays would join the Big Ten Conference for women's lacrosse in the 2017 season (2016–17 school year).

 From the team's inception in 1976 through the 1998 season, the Blue Jays women competed at the NCAA Division III level.
 They switched to Division I starting in the 1999 season.
 The Blue Jays were members of the American Lacrosse Conference until its dissolution in 2014, competed as an independent during the 2015 and 2016 seasons, and officially joined the Big Ten on July 1, 2016, making the 2017 season the first season of Big Ten Conference play for the Blue Jays.
 The Blue Jays became the seventh women's lacrosse program in the conference.

+Women's soccer

+In 2022, the women's soccer team won their first NCAA Division III Women's Soccer National Championship with a season record of 23-0-2.
+The 23 wins are the most in program history.
+The coaching staff were named the Region V coaching staff of the year.